 DUI arrests don't always lead to convictions in court.
 Police officer mistakes, faulty breathalyzers and crime lab errors may get your charges reduced or dismissed.
 Visit our California DUI page to learn more.

-Interestingly enough, it's the right to remain silent people don't understand and fail to invoke.
+No. Interestingly enough, it’s the right to remain silent that people don’t fully understand in DUI cases, and therefore, fail to invoke it.

-It seems to me that people, knowing they have a right to remain silent, will lie rather than remain silent.
-Lying and remaining silent are 2 completely different things with 2 completely different effects on a case.
+It seems that people, knowing they have a right to remain silent, will lie rather than remain silent.
+Lying and remaining silent are two completely different things with two completely different effects on a case.

-If you are asked to perform ANY type of physical field sobriety test after you are stopped for speeding, then you respectfully refuse to do that.
-That includes following an officer's finger!
+If you are asked to perform ANYphysical field sobriety test after you are stopped on suspicion of DUI, then respectfully refuse to do that.
+That includes following an officer’s finger.

-If you are asked to blow into a hand-held breathalyzer test prior to being placed under arrest, then you respectfully refuse that to do so.
-It may be a good idea at that time to request to take a blood or breath test IF YOU ARE BEING PLACED UNDER ARREST FOR DUI.
+If you are asked to blow into a hand-held breathalyzer test before being placed under arrest, then you respectfully refuse to do so.